How to fit a child's helmet

-Helmets normally come with a fit recommendation in centimetres, covering a range of sizes.
-This fit measurement relates to the circumference of the head.
+Helmets come with a fit recommendation in centimetres, covering a range of sizes.
+This fit measurement refers to the circumference of the head they are intended for.

-To measure your child’s head, follow these simple steps:
+To measure your child’s head, follow these steps:

-- Take a cloth measuring tape and wrap it around the head about an inch above the eyebrow, making sure the tape is level all the way around.
+- Take a cloth measuring tape and wrap it around their head about an inch above the eyebrow.
+Make sure the tape is level all the way around.

 - Record the measurement.

-If you do not have a measuring tape you can use some string instead.
+If you don’t have a measuring tape use string instead.
 Using the string in place of a tape measure, cut it to the circumference of your child’s head, and measure the length of the string.

 How to fit a child’s helmet